kitschpatrol/itson/readme.md

 #### Updates / deployment

-Update functionality can be baked into applications (e.g. [Squirrel](https://github.com/Squirrel), [Sparkle](https://sparkle-project.org/), [Electron autoUpdater](https://www.electronjs.org/docs/latest/api/auto-updater), etc.), but these are geared toward end-user applications and generally display their prompts interactively — unworkable for an "always up" interactive exhibit application.
+Update functionality can be baked into applications (e.g. [Squirrel](https://github.com/Squirrel), [Sparkle](https://sparkle-project.org/), [Electron autoUpdater](https://www.electronjs.org/docs/latest/api/auto-updater), etc.), but these are geared toward end-user applications and generally display their prompts interactively — unworkable for an "always on" interactive exhibit application.

 [Homebrew](https://brew.sh) or [Scoop](https://scoop.sh/) implement robust and readily-scriptable package management solutions, but none are (practically) cross-platform.
 Securing and managing private registries for one-off applications is a bit of a pain.